 Jackson Audio recently impressed us with its Mateus Asato collab, the Asabi Modular Overdrive Distortion pedal.
 Now the company is back with another new dirt box, the Modular Fuzz Pedal with Octave.

 Like the Asabi, the new fuzz pedal hinges on a modular design, allowing users to mix and match classic fuzz tones via swappable analog plug-in modules.

 In addition to an installed Modern Fuzz module, other offerings include: the Modern Fuzz Deluxe, which adds two types of clippings to the Modern Fuzz; Fuzz Classic/Modern, a “Fuzz Face” style plugin with high gain and a tighter/crisper feel; Fuzz Page Mark II, for classic Jimmy Page/Zep-style tones; and Goat Head, based on the legendary Big Muff Pi Ram’s Head and boasting tons of Gilmour-like sustain.

-Additionally, the Fuzz offers separately switchable octave circuit with blend control and an active three-band parametric EQ for optimal tone shaping.
+Additionally, the Fuzz offers a separately switchable octave pedal circuit with blend control and an active three-band parametric EQ for optimal tone shaping.